Scramble two of England's most famous ridges, in the heart of the Lake District

 - Friday 20th – Sunday 22nd September – Patterdale

 There are a limited number of tickets available for you to join us for just the walks.
 You will need to arrange your own transport to the start of the walk where our guides will meet you.
 Full times and locations will be emailed out on booking.

-The day walks package covers both Saturday’s walk and Sunday’s walk, I am afraid we are unable to just over single day walks.
-The weekend group will be eating out on the Saturday night in Keswick and you are of course more than welcome to join us.
+The day walks package covers both Saturday’s walk and Sunday’s walk, I am afraid we are unable to just offer single day walks.

 In a nutshell:

 - Attempt traverses of Striding Edge and Sharp Edge over a weekend in the Lake District